- The Parliament of Trees

 - E.L.
 Bartlett

 Tilt-shift photo of training ship E.L.
 Bartlett (1969), from the Ballard Bridge, Seattle.
-Nikon 24mm f2.8 on Kipon tilt-shift adapter for Fuji - The Parliament of Trees
+Nikon 24mm f2.8 on Kipon tilt-shift adapter for Fuji - Last light on the beach

 - Lyman Cornelius Smith

-Smith Tower elevator detail, for its builder, Lyman Cornelius Smith (1850-1910) - Learning to Crow
+Smith Tower elevator detail, for its builder, Lyman Cornelius Smith (1850-1910) - Seattle pinks up for the holidays

 - senohpelet telephones